cpechrisw/xPlatformLukma/Assets/ReadMe.txt

 Added hardware acceleration and option in Settings menu (default is on) New option to perserve category and name dropdowns ()
 Fixed: Maximizing Lukma can cause video playback issues
+Fixed: added empty folder cleanup to the file cleanup

 ----1.7.0----
 Improved error messages when a logo can't be found